-4.3.41 Promotion of the Sherwood Forest Regional Park will give rise to potential issues associated with recreational pressure.
-Additional housing and to a lesser extent employment growth in Newark and Sherwood District and adjoining districts will also be an issue.

-4.3.42 The section on air quality suggested that Core Strategy support for the Regional Park concept should be contingent on the advocates of the Park demonstrating that there will be no significant harm to the SAC and it now does this.

-4.3.43 The Core Strategy (supported by the Green Infrastructure Strategy and Infrastructure Delivery Plan) suggests that there is sufficient greenspace (from a combination of existing and planned sources).
+- 4.3.39 Promotion of the Sherwood Forest Regional Park will give rise to potential issues associated with recreational pressure.
+Additional housing and to a lesser extent employment growth in Newark and Sherwood District and adjoining districts will also be an issue. - 4.3.40 The section on air quality suggested that Core Strategy support for the Regional Park concept should be contingent on the advocates of the Park demonstrating that there will be no significant harm to the SAC and it now does this. - 4.3.41 The Core Strategy (supported by the Green Infrastructure Strategy and Infrastructure Delivery Plan) suggests that there is sufficient greenspace (from a combination of existing and planned sources).
 The Core Strategy stated that the A&DM DPD would provide more detail on the location, amount and nature of SANGs (paragraph 5.61 refers).

-4.3.44 The previous iteration of the HRA recommended that the proposals for the Visitor Centre at Sherwood Forest should include the provision of SANGS of at least 3ha and this requirement should be referenced in the DPD.
+- 4.3.42 The previous iteration of the HRA recommended that the proposals for the Visitor Centre at Sherwood Forest should include the provision of SANGS of at least 3ha and this requirement should be referenced in the DPD.
 The A&DM DPD includes more specific policies in relation to two mixed use sites for Ollerton & Boughton which will include open space provision.
 An allocation at Edwinstowe (ED/HO/1) also includes provision for open space, specifically aimed at taking pressure off the SAC.
-The opportunity will still exist for the Visitor Centre proposals to include SANGS if they progress.

-4.3.45 It can therefore be reasonably concluded that - provided the proposed SANG is provided - there will be no likely significant effect (either alone or in combination) as the result of the A&DM DPD being implemented.

-4.3.46 The HRA of the RSS suggests that it can be reasonably concluded that there will be no likely significant effect on Coastal sites arising from development in Newark and Sherwood District.
-The recommendations relating to the promotion of alternative locations on the Lincolnshire coast are noted but are not within the zone of influence of the Core Strategy or A&DM DPD for Newark and Sherwood and can therefore be discounted as an issue.

-4.3.47 The promotion of alternative sites on the Lincolnshire Coast could be considered alongside the promotion of alternative sites in Newark and Sherwood but this is not something the A&DM DPD can directly influence.
+The opportunity will still exist for the Visitor Centre proposals to include SANGS if they progress. - 4.3.43 It can therefore be reasonably concluded that provided sufficient SANG is delivered in some form there will be no likely significant effect (either alone or in combination) as the result of the A&DM DPD being implemented.
+This could take the form of the provision of land associated with the relocated visitor centre, new sites, improvements to existing sites, contributions towards management of the SAC, provision of information on alternative sites to the SAC or a combination of these.
+Policy DM7 in the DPD, combined with Core Policy 12 in the Core Strategy provides the policy context for ensuring that this happens and that any proposals that failed to do so would not be in compliance with local planning policy. - 4.3.44 The HRA of the RSS suggests that it can be reasonably concluded that there will be no likely significant effect on Coastal sites arising from development in Newark and Sherwood District.
+The recommendations relating to the promotion of alternative locations on the Lincolnshire coast are noted but are not within the zone of influence of the Core Strategy or A&DM DPD for Newark and Sherwood and can therefore be discounted as an issue. - 4.3.45 The promotion of alternative sites on the Lincolnshire Coast could be considered alongside the promotion of alternative sites in Newark and Sherwood but this is not something the A&DM DPD can directly influence.